 Live or Dead Moths in Your Food

-You may spot moths flying out when you open a container, or you might find them at the top of the ceiling.
-You may also find dead moths in the food.
-White-shouldered house moths and Indian meal larvae can also be noticed by the stringy bits they leave behind.
+You may spot moths flying out when you open a container, or gathered near the ceiling.
+You might also find dead moths in the food itself.
+White-shouldered house moths and Indian-meal larvae give themselves away through the stringy bits they leave behind.

 Webbing or Silk

-Similar to clothes moths, pantry moths will leave silk webbing behind in the food they infest.
+Like clothes moths, pantry moths leave silk webbing in the food they infest.

 Pupal Casings